 Caution: Ticks are a problem in the fields in the summer.
-Parts of the Curtis Rock Trail and the Woodlot Trail have been closed in the past during bird nesting season, April through July.
+Also, parts of the Curtis Rock Trail and the Woodlot Trail have been closed in the past during bird nesting season, April through July.

-Parking: Parking lot on the right, look for KLT sign.
+Parking: Parking lot is located on the right, look for KLT sign.